monsti/monsti/README.md

 done by writing modules in Go that communicate to Monsti via RPC using a high level API.

-Monsti is still under development and unstable.
-Don't expect any backward compatibility at this point.
-It's already in use to host some non critical websites, but the API and architecture still change a lot.
+Monsti should not be considered rock stable.
+The API and architecture still might change until the first stable release.
+But as it's already in use to host some websites, migrations to new releases will be as pleasant as possible and fully documented.

 If you have a problem, please first have a look at Monsti's manual in the `doc` directory or